-The EPA has also produced the Waste definitions guideline that reflects the above definition and includes a range of definitions of specific wastes and waste-related terminology.
+The EPA’s Waste definitions guideline reflects the above definition and includes a range of definitions of specific wastes and waste-related terminology.

 The status of a material as a waste (which includes by-products or leftover surplus materials) is determined at its place of generation and is not dependent on: